react4j/react4j-todomvc/README.md

   @MemoizeStream Stream<Integer> getMyValueStream() { return ...; }
   ```

-* `Stream.subscribe(...)` should return a `Subscription` and there should be an annotation ala `@CascadeDispose`
+* There should be an annotation like `@CascadeDispose` that automatically cancels subscription during dispose.
-  that automatically cancels subscription.
-Maybe Arez should be enhanced to support this via
+  Maybe Arez should be enhanced to support this by allowing `@CascadeDispose` to specify an interface to use to
-  `@CascadeDispose(type=Subscription.class,method=cancel)` or some other pattern that allows arbitrary release
-  of resources?
+  release resources.
+If it has a single no-arg, no-return, no-throw method then assume that is resource release
+  method or perhaps search standard names (`dispose`, `cancel`, `close`, `release`) or maybe fully specify it via
+  `@CascadeDispose(type=Subscription.class,method=cancel)`.

 * Lifecycle methods can be represented as a `Stream`.
 You should be able to declare methods like
   `abstract Stream<Object> preRender$();` and have the framework generate them as appropriate.